Dynamical Emergence of FRW Cosmological Models: Emergence of the LCDM model from the CDM model in the framework of structural stability

 The 2-dimensional case is distinguished by the fact that the Peixoto theorem (1962) gave a complete characterization of structurally stable systems on any compact, two dimensional space asserts that they are generic, i.e. forms open and dense subsets in the space of all dynamical system on the plane \cite{Peixoto:1962}.

-While there are no counterpart to the Peixoto theorem in higher dimension it can be easy used to test whether such dynamical systems or cosmological origin has a structurally stable global phase portrait.
+While there is no counterpart to the Peixoto theorem in higher dimension, it can be easy used to test whether such dynamical systems or cosmological origin has a structurally stable global phase portrait.
 In particular, a vector field on the Poincar{\'e} sphere will be structurally unstable if there are non-hyperbolic critical points at infinity on the equator of the Poincar{\'e} sphere.
-In the opposite case if additionally the number of critical points and limit cycles is finite $f$ is structurally stable on $S^2$.
+In the opposite case if additionally the number of critical points and limit cycles is finite, $f$ is structurally stable on $S^2$.

-In this section we will prove that the CDM model is structurally unstable (therefore exceptional in the space of all dynamical systems on the plane) and its transition (which we called emergence) to the Lambda CDM model means perturbation of the CDM system such that new perturbed system is structurally stable (therefore generic).
-Moreover the LCDM system can be treated as abstract of equivalence principle (therefore representative case) introduced in the class of accelerating cosmological models.
-In other words all global phase portrait equivalent to LCDM cosmological models or the potential diffeomorphic to the inverted single well potential.
-We assume that class of the FRW dynamical systems with the dark energy can be described in terms of the single potential function of the scale factor or redshift.
-If dark energy is described in terms of the coefficient of the equation of state $w_{X}(z) = \frac{p_X}{\varrho_X}$ then the above assumption is always satisfied.
+In the next section we prove that the CDM model is structurally unstable (therefore exceptional in the space of all dynamical systems on the plane) and its transition (which we called emergence) to the Lambda CDM model means such perturbation of the CDM system that new perturbed system is structurally stable (therefore generic).